nathallye/angular-formation/README.md

 #### Implementing the Remove Task

-- First, let's create the update method in the `list-tasks.component.ts` file (since remove has no component of its own):uterLink` in the `a` element:
+- First, let's create the update method in the `list-tasks.component.ts` file (since remove has no component of its own):

 ``` TS
 import { Component, OnInit } from '@angular/core';